Bahai Library Online

 • National Spiritual Assembly, formation; Ashgabat; Turkmenistan; Bandar Anzali, Iran; Caucasus

-1925 10 Apr Shoghi Effendi wrote to the American National Spiritual Assembly indicating that the word 'assembly' was to apply only to the elected body of nine believers in each locality or to the national assembly, not to the believers as a whole.
+Shoghi Effendi wrote to the American National Spiritual Assembly indicating that the word 'assembly' was to apply only to the elected body of nine believers in each locality or to the national assembly, not to the believers as a whole.
 They had been using the term to mean the community of Bahá'ís.
-[BA83; SBBH258] - Administration; National Spiritual Assemblies; Local Spiritual Assemblies; Spiritual Assemblies; USA
+[BA83; SBBH258] * Administration; National Spiritual Assemblies; Local Spiritual Assemblies; Spiritual Assemblies; United States (USA)

 • It was probably during this time that she met Lydia Zamenhof in Geneva.
 [SYH150]

-• Louise Gregory; Teaching; William Herrigel; Lydia Zamenhof; Lidia Zamenhof; Vienna; Graz, Austria; Austria
+• Louise Gregory; Teaching; William Herrigel; Lydia Zamenhof; Lidia Zamenhof; Vienna, Austria; Graz, Austria; Austria

-1925 There were 43 local spiritual assemblies in North America by this date.
-[BBRSM121] Local Spiritual Assembly; Statistics; North America; USA
+There were 43 local spiritual assemblies in North America by this date.
+[BBRSM121] Local Spiritual Assembly; Statistics; North America; United States (USA)

 • Ioas provided the National Spiritual Assembly with a report, and he suggested that similar World Unity Conferences be held in other communities.
 The National Assembly enthusiastically agreed and established a three-person committee, including two of its officers, to assist other localities in their efforts to hold conferences.
 The committee members were Horace Holley, Florence Reed Morton, and Mary Rumsey Movius.
 World Unity Conferences were organized for Green Acre-August, Philadelphia-September, Cleveland-October and Chicago in November.